UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing_advanced.rst.txt

       self.assertTrue(math.isclose(4 * .15e-30, .45e-30))
   AssertionError: False is not true

 Not that helpful -- is it?
+I thikn we all already know that False is not true ;-)

 ``pytest`` give you nice informative messages when tests fail -- without special asserts.